mitre/linkage-agent-tools/README.md

 - Function returns messages instead of printing

 ## Additions
-### GarbleExecutable.py
+### DCCExecutable.py
-- WxPython GUI wrapper for functions inside garble.py
+- WxPython GUI wrapper for functions listed above
-- Able to be built into a folder with an executable using pyinstaller
+- Able to be built into a one-folder executable using pyinstaller
-- Currently includes Schema files inside the built folder
+- Currently does not include Schema files inside the built folder
 - Runs multiprocessing.freeze_support() to enable multiprocessing in the built executable.